mohammedsouleymane/logseq/pages/scint.md

 	- The traditional view of science, which often involves a hypothesis, an experiment, and a conclusion, is not entirely adequate.
 Real research is much more complex and iterative, and it often involves going back and forth between different stages, adjusting hypotheses, and considering various factors that my influence the results.
 Trial and error.
 When you hit a roadblock  you go back make adjustments.
-- How adequate is the current way of science? logseq.order-list-type:: number
+- How adequate is the current way of science? logseq.order-list-type:: number collapsed:: true
 	- The current way of science if facing challenges due to various factors, including the increasing pressure to publish, the influence of funding sources, and the rise of questionable research practice.
-There are concerns that these pressures can compromise the integrity and reliability of scientific research
+There are concerns that these pressures can compromise the integrity and reliability of scientific research.
+The focus on generating publishable results can lead to a neglect of potentially important research that might not yield immediate or sensational findings.
+This can hinder the progress of science and limit its ability to address crucial societal and scientific challenges.